coldfix/udiskie/README.rst

 |Version| |License|

-*udiskie* is a udisks2_ front-end that allows to manage removeable media such as CDs or flash drives from userspace.
+*udiskie* is a udisks2_ front-end that allows to manage removable media such as CDs or flash drives from userspace.

 |Screenshot|